Demonstration of sampling

 June 4, 2023

 Stairstep representation of digital signals is very common in audiophile magazines and forums.
 Such a representation is not wrong, it's just misleading, as we don't hear the "waveform" itself.
-Only spectral analysis can reveal the real effect of sampling and help answer questions related to perception.
+Only frequency analysis of the sampled signal can reveal the real effect of sampling, and answer the question of what happens to the signal when the signal is sampled in the time domain.

 With the following interactive tool the amplitude spectrum of a sampled sine wave can be analized.
 Quantization and low-pass filter at the output are missing from the model, so we only see the effect of sampling.
 We can choose between two types of sampling: zero-order hold and pulse (zero-order hold in Wikipedia ➚).
 Detailed instructions can be found further down the page.